Presented with bamboo...

 - Middle Bridge was one of the first Moosey bridges built over the water race.

-For the record, I've now finished weeding the Willow Tree Garden, and am moving down through the Dog-Path Garden.
+For the record, I've now finished weeding the Stumpy (AKA Willow Tree) Garden, and am moving down through the Dog-Path Garden.
 This is sorrel territory - it's always been a problem weed for me in certain isolated places.
 I finished my work half-way between the Plank and Middle Bridge.
 Minimus (morning) and big Fluff-Fluff (afternoon) have shared the cat company duties.

 Hopeless - Rusty the dog has been sulking.
 He knows (somehow) that it's the weekend, and that means his most favourite best friend of all (the Moosey Non-Gardening Partner) is home.
 Except that NGP has been out with the rural fire brigade all day.
 So Rusty has been moping, lolling in the grass by his kennel...